NICMx/Jool/doc/usr/usr-flags-session.markdown

 ## Description

 Sessions mostly exist so the NAT64 can decide when BIB entries should die.
 You can also use them to know exactly who is speaking to your IPv6 nodes.
-In a future release you will also be able to <a href="https://github.com/NICMx/NAT64/issues/41" target="_blank">define filtering policies based on them</a>.

 Each BIB entry is a mapping, which describes the IPv4 name of one of your IPv6 services.
 For every BIB entry, there are zero or more session entries, each of which represents an active connection currently using that mapping.